sh3lk/mx/website/blog/testing.md

 require even more effort.

-In contrast to this, we [ported Online Boutique to Service Weaver][sw_onlineboutique] and are able to integration test the application with a single command and zero lines of config in less than a tenth of a second.
-To do so, we again use the `weavertest` package:
+In contrast to this, we [ported Online Boutique to Service MX][sw_onlineboutique] and are able to integration test the application with a single command and zero lines of config in less than a tenth of a second.
+To do so, we again use the `mxtest` package:

 ```go
 package main